syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping.md

 ---
 layout: post
-title: Grouping the Properties in WPF PropertyGrid control | Syncfusion
+title: Grouping in WPF PropertyGrid control | Syncfusion
-description: Learn about grouping the properties of selected object in Syncfusion WPF PropertyGrid control and more details.
+description: Learn about Grouping support in Syncfusion WPF PropertyGrid control and more.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Grouping the Properties
+# Grouping in WPF PropertyGrid

 We can combine the properties and club them into expandable groups according to our needs by  `Category` attribute and `Display.GroupName` field.
 By default, the grouped properties are displayed in sorted view.
 If we want to display the property in grouped view, we can set the [EnableGrouping](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyGrid.html#Syncfusion_Windows_PropertyGrid_PropertyGrid_EnableGrouping) property to `true`.